shiloholotu/neural-network-demo/README.md

 Users can draw on a 10x10 canvas with 2 colors.
 Then, the model uses that canvas to train, taking in x and y coordinates and predicting what color the pixel at that location should be based on the user's example.

 ## Model Specfics
 The core is a basic feed-forward neural network with 2 inputs (the coordinates) and 2 outputs (the 2 possible colors), and the user can adjust the size and number of hidden layers.
-There are only 100 possible training examples, so the model trains on the entire batch each epoch.
+There are only 100 possible training examples, so stochastic gradient descent felt more appropriate than using batches.
 I used the sigmoid function for all the activations, used MSE as my cost function, and used Xavier initialization for randomizing weights.